Undergraduate Research Program

 - Caroline Fall, Undeclared

-- Faculty-Mentor: Sharon McCathern, Mathematics, Physics & Statistics
+- Faculty-Mentor: Sharon McCathern, Mathematics, Physics and Statistics

 - Venue: AERA (American Educational Research Association) 2024 Annual Meeting (April 2024)